 Service Provider accounts can have these operator roles: Owner, Sales, Helpdesk, Auditor.

 If you are a WatchGuard Partner, your WatchGuard Cloud account is automatically provisioned as a tier-1 Service Provider account.

 WatchGuard Cloud is a multi-tenant, multi-tier system.
-The terms tier-1 and tier-n are used to distinguish the different levels of Service Provider and Subscriber accounts.
+The terms tier-1, tier-2, and tier-3 are used to distinguish the different levels of Service Provider and Subscriber accounts.